chrismabon/chrismabon.github.io/projects.md

 ---
 title: Projects
-description: Programming for college and personal use
+description: Programming for studies and personal use
 ---

 <br>